brother/gleshys/README.md

 * [ ] Rewrite `bin/gleshys-project-status` to use `api/listfunctions`?
 * [ ] `gip info 1.1.1.1` will return jq error if IP is not owned by project.
+* [ ] The usage of `server/allowedarguments` is spread all over the
+      server script.
+Need an overhaul.

 # License